JosepER/Inequality.jl/README.md

 ## Version

-This package is currently in alpha version.
+This package is currently in beta version.